Ready to Read Michigan

 The Library of Michigan’s Ready to Read Michigan program encourages reading aloud regularly to children during the early stages of life (birth up to age 5), as it ensures the development of early literacy skills and instills a love of reading.
 The program is designed for public librarians to model early literacy skill development directly to families and engage in outreach to early childhood centers, classrooms and daycares throughout their community.

-This program is made possible by grant funds from the U.S. Institute of Museum and Library Services (IMLS) administered by the State of Michigan through the Library of Michigan.
-Additional support provided by Bloomsbury Publishing, Consumers Energy and the Library of Michigan Foundation.
+This project was made possible in part by the Institute of Museum and Library Services (IMLS), administered by the State of Michigan through the Library of Michigan.
+Additional support provided by Bloomsbury Publishing, Consumers Energy Foundation and the Library of Michigan Foundation.

 Ready to Read Michigan's 2018 Book Program

 2018's Ready to Read Michigan book selection is